-Fixed wireless access (FWA) at a fixed place includes connection to the Internet in the licensed (including fixed LTE) and non-licensed (including fixed WiFi) frequency bands.
-Since 2019, the fixed wireless access to the Internet also includes services of broadband internet access at a fixed place provided by means of SIM cards in a mobile network (so-called fixed LTE).
+Fixed wireless access (FWA) at a fixed place includes connection to the Internet in the licensed (including fixed LTE/5G) and non-licensed (including fixed WiFi) frequency bands.

 Data on information and communication technologies in households and their usage by individuals are based on the Sample Survey on ICT Usage in Households and by Individuals, which has been carried out within the Integrated Household Surveys (IHS).
 The survey is carried out using the computer assisted personal interviewing (CAPI) method on the sample of about 10 000 individuals (persons) aged 16+ years.
 Results have been grossed up to the whole population in Regions of the Czech Republic aged 16+ years.
-Concerning data on households, the current status in the survey period (the 2nd quarter of the reference year) is surveyed; data on individuals (persons) are for the last three months in the survey period, except for indicators on purchasing on the Internet (shopping) and submitting filled-in (completed) forms to public authorities, which are surveyed for the reference period of 12 months before the interviewing.
+Concerning data on households, the current status in the survey period (the 2nd quarter of the reference year) is surveyed; data on individuals (persons) are for the last three months in the survey period, except for the indicator on purchasing on the Internet, which is surveyed for the reference period of 12 months before the interviewing.
 In order to be more representative, data, which are broken down by Region, are published as three-year moving averages.